 We don't make tires.
-Your Cadillac comes with high-quality tires made by a leading tire manufacturer.
+Your new vehicle comes with high-quality tires made by a leading tire manufacturer.
 If you ever have questions about your tire warranty and where to obtain service, see your Cadillac Warranty booklet for details.